 The contents insurance, you should take out to your buildings insurance should ideally complement it.
 As you would take out contents with your life insurance, it makes sense to opt for a policy that includes it.

 Buildings insurance covers the shell of your home and protects you financially if it is damaged or destroyed due to fire, flooding, vandalism or storm damage.
+So say if your roof were damaged by a storm, for example, and you needed to get it repaired by a company like Northface Construction, then this would be covered.

 Contents insurance covers items in the home that are completely and permanently attached to it such as furniture, electrical goods, clothing and other fittings.
 It is cheaper to take both types of insurance, as it makes sense to replace everything in your home if it is damaged or stolen.